 Templeton Honors College

 The Templeton Honors College is composed of approximately 120 students, a faculty of 13, and a staff of 5, including its own Dean.
-It is one of the six colleges at Eastern University in St. Davids, Pennsylvania.
+It is one of the six colleges at Eastern University in St. Davids, Pennsylvania, a suburb of Philadelphia.
 Undergraduate students are dually enrolled in Templeton, where they complete their general education requirements, and one of the other colleges, where they complete their major and minor degrees.

 All faculty, at both Eastern and the Honors College, are required to teach within the historic Christian faith as laid out in the Nicene Creed.
 As an honors college, we have a more academically demanding set of admission and good-standing requirements than other colleges within Eastern University.
 In addition, both our curriculum and pedagogy are distinct.
 They include reading– and writing–intensive socratic seminars organized around great questions and great books, set within a rich community built through a cohort model of admission.

 Unlike some honors colleges, our courses are not simply more difficult versions of courses offered elsewhere in the university.
 Instead, our courses are utterly unique and offer students a holistic formation in the true, good, beautiful, holy, and useful.
 Similarly, our students are not merely pre-professionals looking for credentials and practical training that they can trade in for gainful employment after graduation, but instead are rational, moral, and spiritual individuals seeking to order their loves aright though a coherent understanding of themselves, the world, and God.

 Templeton is not just a program within a college.